Put Your Classroom Knowledge into Action

 Business Tours and Guest Speakers

-Many courses in the Department of Management and Marketing allow the students to experience the ‘real world’ through other avenues.
+Many courses in the Department of Management allow the students to experience the ‘real world’ through other avenues.
 Whether it is taking the classroom to a local business or bringing the professional experience to you, students are given insight into career opportunities and learn how the business world actually works.
-Student organizations, like the Marketing Management Association, also offer students opportunities to experience the real world through annual trips to exciting cities for competition.
+Student organizations also offer students opportunities to experience the real world through annual trips to exciting cities for competition.
 These students compete in the International Career Development Conference through Collegiate DECA.
 Collegiate DECA participants have been to cities like Anaheim, Louisville, and Orlando.